BaldissaraMatheus/Tasks.md/README.md

   --restart unless-stopped \
   baldissaramatheus/tasks.md
 ```
-Remove the environment variables you don't want to keep (all of them are optional), replace `/path/to/something` with directories that exist in your filesystem e then execute it.
+Remove the environment variables you don't want to keep (all of them are optional, PUID and PGID are recommended), replace `/path/to/something` with directories that exist in your filesystem and then execute it.
 The environment variables are the following:
 - PUID and PGID: User ID and group ID that owns the files and directories.
 On linux distros you can find your user's UID and GID running `id` in the terminal, but it's usually `1000` for both variables.
 If no value is assigned for those variables, docker will create all the files and directories as root.
 You can read more about it [here](https://docs.linuxserver.io/general/understanding-puid-and-pgid/).
 - TITLE: A given name that shows below the header and in the browser tab;
 - BASE_PATH: Base path in the url.
 Use this variable if you are going to run the app under a subpath based reverse-proxy;